timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

   * digidentity
 * banking apps that don't work on the primary phone (not naming because haxxors)
 * google pay (never used it, just use an actual card)
+* google home for controlling the chromecast
+* spotify just for casting to the chromecast audio

 To my horror I have discovered that android allows apps to force remote admin privs so that IT departments can snoop on your BYOD.
 Hello Microsoft Outlook + Active Directory.
 Yet more erosion of user rights in the name of security.
 There's no way in hell I'm allowing a client to be an admin on my primary phone so this is burner phone territory if at all necessary; though I just won't install any of that junk at all and will be uncontactable within their network unless on their supplied devices.
 Shrug.